 Road Conditions on the way from Sydney to Perth.

 The road is sealed all the way, however, in some smaller part you can find holes or worn out roads.
 Here is why it is essential to travel with relatively new and very safe tires.
-When you travel for thousands of kilometers, your tires are getting worn out even more.
+When you travel for thousands of kilometres, your tires are getting worn out even more.
 Guess what do you see on the roadside all the time?
 Right, plenty of tires and of course, kangaroo bodies that got hit by vehicles.

 Beware of Wild Life.
 Do not Travel in the Dark.

 Why beware of wildlife?
 There is plenty of animals everywhere in Australia, and they do not heart anyone?

 Well, in the middle of Australia the situation is completely different to what you used to see.

 Do not travel at night or twilight.
 Anyone, you will meet on the way will tell you this.
 Plan your day trip, wake up as early as possible and allow for the arrival to your stopover about 2-3 hours in case of an emergency or bad weather conditions.